urnest/urnest/omnicxy/README.txt

   Using Odin

     - clone the git repository
-    - install its odin-1.17.10x (see the README.txt in that directory)
+    - install its odin/odin-1.17.10x (see the README.txt in that directory), usually something like:

+         cd odin/odin-1.17.10x &&
+         ./configure &&
+         ./INSTALL ~/odin-1.17.10x

-    - create an odin cache, eg:
+    - create an odin cache, eg from the directory containing this README.txt if omniORB is installed in $HOME/omniORB-4.2.0:

-        REVISIT
-      ... note the environment variables have defaults, see them using REVISIT
+        # ODIN is odin cache location
+        export ODIN=~/oc &&

+        ODINPATH=$(pwd)/../odin/odin-1.17.10x/xjupkg \
+        ODIN_LIB_SP="$HOME/omniORB-4.2.0/lib /lib /usr/lib" \
+        ODIN_EXEC_PATH=$HOME/omniORB-4.2.0/bin:/usr/bin:/bin \
+        ODIN_OMNICXY_PATH=$HOME/omniORB-4.2.0/bin:/usr/bin:/bin \
+        ODIN_OMNICXY_BE_DIR=$(pwd)/../omnicxy/omniidl_be \
+        ODIN_CXX_LD_LIBRARY_PATH=$HOME/omniORB-4.2.0/lib \
+        ODIN_LD_LIBRARY_PATH=$HOME/omniORB-4.2.0/lib \
+        ODIN_CXX_LD_EXTRA_LIBS=-lpthread \
+        ODIN_TAR_PATH=/bin \
+        ODIN_CXX_I=$HOME/omniORB-4.2.0/include \
+          odin -R </dev/null

+      ... there are other environment variables that matter but they are given default values.
+(To see the full environment that will be used for building, see $ODIN/$(hostname)/ENV after cache creation; for a brief description of an environment variable, find it in one of the $ODIN/$(hostname)/PKGS/*/*.dg files.)

-    - build omnicxy, including building all examples and running them (from the directory containing this README.txt): odin '%all'
+    - build omnicxy, including building all examples and tests and running them (from the directory containing this README.txt): odin '%all'

+    - this full build does some memory leak checking using valgrind, so you'll get some errors if that is not around

+    - there is nothing to install really

+    - if your application code lives in a separate tree, you might like to add the omnicxy directory and its parent directory to ODIN_CXX_I when creating the cache, eg:
+        ODIN_CXX_I="$HOME/xxx/omnicxy $HOME/xxx $HOME/omniORB-4.2.0/include"

-  Not using Odin
+  Not using Odin, eg using make

     Your on your own, go for it.
 Note that hcp
     (see ../hcp/README.txt) is used for both omnicxy library code and